JojSh/CV/cv.md

 ## Education

-- Makers Academy, Feb 2016 - May 2016
+#### Makers Academy, Feb 2016 - May 2016

+- Learnt to produce well-tested, expandable and understandable code.
+- Worked both collaboratively and independently to successfully implement a number of functioning applications in a variety of languages and frameworks
+- Equipped with the confidence and systematic process required to rapidly learn and immerse myself in new technologies.
+- Keen advocate of test-driven development.
+No tests = no code.
+- Gained experience in database creation and management.
+- Front end stuff (HTML, CSS)

-- HDip. in Music Performance - ACM, Guildford (Sep 2008 - Sep 2010).
+#### HDip. in Music Performance - ACM, Guildford (Sep 2008 - Sep 2010).

 ## Hobbies

 Reading, writing, gaming, fooding, music.
-Occasional dr*nking.
+Occasional drinking.